All Episodes

 Because I had Paul Ryan on last week, right after I had Rand Paul on last week, and they both completely gave very different versions of what's in the bill.

-And if I'm confused and I follow this this in great detail every day, you know, s one somebody's got to be right and somebody's got to be wrong, and I want to get to the bottom of it.
+And if I'm confused and I follow this in great detail every day, you know, somebody's got to be right and somebody's got to be wrong, and I want to get to the bottom of it.

 A lot of the criticisms that I had heard were actually the CBO score confirmed.

-CBO just confirmed we're cutting over 800 billion dollars in taxes.
+CBO just confirmed we're cutting over $800 billion in taxes.

-So you you're talking about American workers all across the country that are about to get an eight hundred and eighty billion dollar tax cut in our repeal bill.
+So you're talking about American workers all across the country that are about to get an $880 billion tax cut in our repeal bill.

-That's a really big deal of families who are struggling.
+That's a really big deal to families who are struggling.

-Uh if you talk to people about lowering costs, uh CBO said once this is implemented, it's gonna lower cost by over ten percent.
+If you talk to people about lowering costs, CBO said once this is implemented, it's going to lower costs by over 10 percent.

-Clearly it guts the law, but it allows you to do it with fifty-one votes in the Senate.
+Clearly, it guts the law, but it allows you to do it with 51 votes in the Senate.

-Uh so we're gonna move through, and again, you've got a few minor issues that we're working on on uh you know, Medicaid, on work requirements, uh on some pro-life.
+So we're going to move through, and again, you've got a few minor issues that we're working on on Medicaid, on work requirements, on some pro-life.

-We're extending the Hyde amendment language to things that have never been applied uh to uh to health care before.
+We're extending the Hyde Amendment language to things that have never been applied to health care before.

-That's gonna be a huge win for the pro life.
+That's going to be a huge win for the pro-life campaign.

 Well, there are definitely some good things in there, including the Planned Parenthood defunding.